 • Abrasion Resistance Testing: Determines the ability of a fabric to withstand the friction associated with a wear process.

-Odour is another type of specific testing in textiles dealing with the evaluation of fabrics’ ability to resist or control unpleasant smells caused either by microbial growth or environmental exposure.
-This is extremely important in products like sportswear, activewear, and regular wear, where odour control is a prime concern to the consumers.
-Some odour test methods expose the fabric specimens to various odour-producing agents or environments to identify if there is an odour and what its intensity level might be.
+Odour is another type of specific testing in apparel product testing that deals with the evaluation of fabrics’ ability to resist or control unpleasant smells caused either by microbial growth or environmental exposure.
+This is extremely important in products like sportswear, activewear, and regular wear, where odor control is a prime concern to consumers.
+Some odor test methods expose the fabric specimens to various odor-producing agents or environments to identify if there is an odour and what its intensity level might be.

 Chemical Testing